How to Grow Garlic Bulbs

 Regular Garlic: White or purple varieties, sometimes called softneck.

-Elephant Garlic: Slightly milder in taste, but much larger than regular garlic.
+Elephant Garlic: Slightly milder in taste, with a much larger bulb.
+One clove

-One clove can be 2 1/2" - 3".
-Elephant garlic is not only good for spicing
+can be 2 1/2" - 3" long.
+Elephant garlic is not only good for spicing up

 mild taste.
 Eat it by itself, or spread it on a piece of Italian bread.